Japan Automotive Hall of Fame: 2003

 Born in Osaka in 1895, Matsuda joined Toyo Kogyo (forerunner of Mazda) in 1927, and became a director in 1938.
 Matsuda ultimately became Mazda's president in 1951, with the company thriving under his vision and leadership.
-He also brought the rotary engine to Mazda, giving his engineers to freedom to make it work while 100 or so firms failed to do so.
+He also brought the rotary engine to Mazda, giving his engineers the freedom to make it work while 100 or so firms failed to do so.
 The RE-powered Cosmo Sport 110S was launched in 1967 as a result.
-Sadly, Matsuda fell ill and died in 1970.
+Matsuda fell ill and died in 1970.